ooker777/docs-1/content/Developing.md

 > [!note] Advice
 > If you use VSCode or jetbrain editor, you can look at [i18n Ally](https://i18nally.org) to get some useful tool for your translation!

+It is also possible to use [Weblate](https://hosted.weblate.org/projects/enveloppe/locales) to translate the plugin!